MicrosoftDocs/cloud-adoption-framework/docs/secure/secure-manage.md

 - **Incident response planning:**

   Modernizing your observability platform is essential for incident detection.
 It's also the foundation for maintaining your incident response plan.
-Your incident response plan must be a living document that's updated regularly to keep pace with your threat hunting and detection engineering efforts, along with publicly available risk information like the [MITRE ATT&CK](https://attack.mitre.org/) knowledge base.
+Your incident response plan must be a living document that's updated regularly.
+It needs to keep pace with your threat hunting and detection engineering efforts, along with publicly available risk information like the [MITRE ATT&CK](https://attack.mitre.org/) knowledge base.

   In addition to maintaining your incident response plans, you also need to have fully developed incident response and disaster recovery plans.